 We currently have two laboratory-developed tests (LDTs) that are run in our Clinical Laboratory Improvement Amendments (CLIA)-certified and College of American Pathologists (CAP)-accredited clinical laboratory:

 - Quantose IGT™ reflects the degree of impaired glucose tolerance in an individual.
 Impaired glucose tolerance (IGT) is a known risk factor for prediabetes.
-Our test is designed to easily differentiate IGT from normal glucose tolerance with only a single fasting blood draw.
+Our test is designed to easily differentiate IGT from normal glucose tolerance with only a single, fasted blood draw.

 - Liver disease (NASH)